 We value teaching and learning in time.
 It is essential that pupils arrive on time to school every day.
-All pupils are expected on school grounds and in line up at 8:40am so that they can be ready to commence learning at 8:45am when the school day begins.
-Any pupil who is not in line up by 8:45am will be considered late to school.
-We encourage pupils to arrive from 8.30am so that they can have a calm and organised start to their day.
+School begins at 8.45am, but we encourage pupils to arrive from 8.30am so that they can have a calm and organised start to their day.
 Good attendance at school is not just valuable, it's essential.
 Going to school is directly linked to improved exam performance which should in turn lead to further learning opportunities and better job prospects.
 As well as this, going to school helps to develop friendships, social skills, team values, life skills, cultural awareness and career pathways.